musevlt/mpdaf/doc/coordinates.rst

 The :class:`~mpdaf.obj.WCS` class manages world coordinates in spatial direction (2-dimensions WCS object of pywcs package is used).

-The :class:`~mpdaf.obj.WaveCoord` class manages world coordinates in spectral direction (1-dimension WCS object of pywcs package is used).
+The :class:`~mpdaf.obj.coords.WaveCoord` class manages world coordinates in spectral direction (1-dimension WCS object of pywcs package is used).

 deg2sexa and sexa2deg methods transforms coordinates from degree/sexagesimal to